Marstrand, Sweden: My Family Story.

 A kindly group of women observed their plight.
 They opened their doors to shelter and care for them until Gunhild was able to fend for her herself.
 These kind people were a Madame and her Girls.

 Part Two of My Family Story.
 The Swedish immigrants become Americans in Los Angeles.
-They receive bad news from back home in Marstrand, Sweden.
+They received bad news from back home in Marstrand, Sweden.

 Bill Soderberg, late 1920’s, at Mrs. Burbidge’s Boarding House, Los Angeles